-Laser calibration and alignment system
+4 Laser calibration and alignment system

-Alaser calibratio system with narrow laser beams inside the drift volume to simulate ionizing tracks at predefined locations will be used for calibration and distortion measurements.
-The goal is to obtain a uniformity of the TPC drift field within a reasonable relative error corresponding to a spacial resolution of $\sigma{r\phi} = 100 \mu m$.
-The system can be used for tests and calibration either outside or during normal data taking with the aim of understanding the chamber performance.
-Of particular interest is the testing of electronics, alignment of the read-out chambers, and measurements of variations of the drift velocity due to mechanical imperfections and non-uniformities in the gas, temperature and the electric and magnetic fields.
+A laser calibration system with narrow laser beams inside the drift volume to simulate ionizing tracks at predefined locations will be used for calibration and distortion measurements.
+The goal is to map the uniformity of the TPC drift field within a reasonable relative error corresponding to a spacial resolution of $\sigma{r\phi}=100~\mu m$.
+The system can be used for tests and calibration either outside or during normal data taking with the aim of understanding the chamber performance and control track distortions.
+Of particular interest is the testing of electronics, alignment of the readout modules, and monitoring of the drift velocity variations due to mechanical imperfections and non-uniformities in the gas, temperature and electric and magnetic fields.